 T/C Canon – Trespasser Canon, Trespasser is in it’s own continuity because it is a hybrid of both films and novels in terms of dates.
 It also sets itself up with it’s own take on the continuity and on Isla Sorna.

-U-Canon – Noncanon elements such as games & toys with no functional continuity that adheres into the categories listed above or canon where hybridization occurs (Film x novel hybridization most specifically).
+U-Canon – Non-canon elements such as games & toys with no functional continuity that adheres into the categories listed above or canon where hybridization occurs (Film x novel hybridization most specifically).
 As noted earlier, it may be possible that some of the toy lines (specifically the original Jurassic Park Series 1 and 2 lines and Jurassic Park: Chaos Effect) have a functional continuity themselves though.